itsjesushx/TheSushiRoles/README.md

 The Detective's other feature shows when they report a corpse: they receive clues about the killer's identity.
 The type of information they get is based on the time it took them to find the corpse.

 **NOTE:**
-- When people change their colors (because of a morph or camouflage), all the footprints also change their colors (also the ones that were already on the ground).
+- When people change their colors (because of a morph or paint), all the footprints also change their colors (also the ones that were already on the ground).
 If the effects are over, all footprints switch back to the original color.
 - The Detective does not see footprints of players that sit in vents
 - More information about the [colors](#colors)